rsgthefse/openmanus-setup/README.md

-# OpenManus Setup Guide
+# OpenManus Easy Setup Guide

-This guide will help you install and set up OpenManus on Windows using WSL (Windows Subsystem for Linux).
+This guide will help you easily configure, install and launch OpenManus on Windows using WSL (Windows Subsystem for Linux).

 ## Prerequisites

-- Windows 10/11 with PowerShell access
+- Windows 11 with PowerShell access
 - Administrator privileges

 ## Step 1: Install WSL